yh742/mc_deployment/README.md

 ![alt text](https://github.com/yh742/mc_deployment/blob/master/success.png)

 Once the cluster is up, you can patch the storage so that the correct number of PG and replications size is applied on the pools.
+You might want to verify the PG num, PGP num, and replication size after this gets applied.
 ```
 ./patch-storage.sh
 ```